 • Our highly renowned and specialist team of lawyers can provide you with advice on public procurement disputes - whether you are a contracting authority defending a challenge, or a bidder considering complaining about a procurement process or outcome.

-We have extensive legal and practical knowledge of how public procurements should be run, enabling us to quickly advise on whether a breach of the Public Contracts Regulations 2015 or associated EU principles has occurred, and the strategic options available as a result.
+We have extensive legal and practical knowledge of how public procurements should be run, enabling us to quickly advise on whether a breach of the Procurement Act 2023, public law principles or the Provider Selection Regime has occurred, and the strategic options available as a result.

 We manage complex, High Court litigation from the early pre-action correspondence stage through to trial, advising concurrently on alternative dispute resolution and regularly achieving successful outcomes via mediation.